WBOS: Adult album alternative

 In September 2007, George Knight began hosting morning drive on the station, but that would be short lived.
-That same month, owner Greater Media registered domains that showed that the station was possibly flipping to sports talk as 92.9 The Ticket, complete with a logo and a slogan, "Boston's Only FM Sports Station."
+That same month, owner Greater Media registered domains that showed that the station was possibly flipping to sports talk as "92.9 The Ticket", complete with a logo and a slogan, "Boston's Only FM Sports Station".
 The station was rumored to flip on October 1 of that year, but never materialized.
 WBMX (now WBZ-FM) and WMKK (now WEEI-FM) eventually flipped to the sports format over the next five years.

 Alternative rock

-On February 1, 2008, at 5:00 p.m., the station saw its biggest change since flipping to AAA in 1989, as the format switched to alternative rock and the station rebranded as "Radio 92-9."
-While George Knight continued to host his popular "Sunday Morning Over Easy" program, and music director Dana Marshall was promoted to Program Director, the rest of the station's airstaff was let go.
+On February 1, 2008, at 5:00 pm, the station saw its biggest change since flipping to AAA in 1989, as the format switched to alternative rock and the station rebranded as "Radio 92-9".
+While George Knight continued to host his popular "Sunday Morning Over Easy" program, and music director Dana Marshall was promoted to program director, the rest of the station's airstaff was let go.
 After WBCN's demise in 2010, WBOS adopted a mainstream rock direction, but continued to report on Mediabase and Nielsen BDS on the alternative panel.
 This was due to the addition of bands like Def Leppard and Guns n Roses to the playlist.
 The move left WFNX once again as Boston's only pure alternative rock station.
 Around 2012, WBOS reverted to playing mostly alternative tracks, while playing some classic hard rock tracks (but at a very minimal amount), usually from artists/bands such as Led Zeppelin, Van Halen, Aerosmith, AC/DC, Metallica, Pink Floyd, Billy Idol, and Guns N' Roses.
 By July 2012, WBOS became Boston's only alternative rock station following the closure of WFNX.

-On July 13, 2016, WBOS rebranded as "Alt 92-9."
+On July 13, 2016, WBOS rebranded as "Alt 92-9".
 The station slowly added more air personalities back to the station during this time.

 In July 2017, WBOS began carrying the Dave and Chuck The Freak morning show out of sister station WRIF.
 That same year, the station began broadcasting Boston Bruins hockey games that conflict with New England Patriots games, the arrangement followed Beasley's acquisition of WBZ-FM, the flagship station for both teams.

 Classic rock

-On April 11, 2019, at 10:30 a.m., following the "Dave & Chuck the Freak Morning Show" (and after playing "Bury a Friend" by Billie Eilish), WBOS flipped to classic rock, branded as "Rock 92-9."
+On April 11, 2019, at 10:30 a.m., following the "Dave & Chuck the Freak Morning Show" (and after playing "Bury a Friend" by Billie Eilish), WBOS flipped to classic rock, branded as "Rock 92-9".
 The first song on "Rock" was "For Those About to Rock (We Salute You)" by AC/DC.

 The change followed a transition from a classic rock-classic hits hybrid to a more conventional classic hits format at sister station WROR-FM, leaving space for a competitor to market powerhouse WZLX.
-The station brought back two DJs previously heard on WBCN during its later rock years: Adam 12 hosts midday and Hardy hosts afternoons.
+The station brought back two DJs previously heard on WBCN during its later rock years: Adam 12 hosted middays, and Hardy hosted afternoons, voice-tracking his shift while retaining his primary duties co-hosting the Toucher & Hardy show on sister station WBZ-FM.